achen135/food-for-everyone/docs/Spec.md

   per milestone, opens a PR, squash-merges, tags `v0.x-mN`.
 - [ ] Add Lighthouse CI or `axe-core` to the CI workflow at M4 — commits the a11y evidence the same way M7 commits the k6 report.
-- [ ] **M2 — drop `profiles.organization_id`.** RLS `profiles_update_own` only checks
-  `auth.uid() = id`, so a user can point their own profile row at *any* organization's UUID.
-  Harmless in M1 (org SELECT is owner-only), but M3 widens that SELECT, and anything that later derives access from this column becomes privilege escalation.
-The column is already redundant with `organizations.owner_id` + its unique index.
-Prefer deleting it; otherwise add a `with check` that the referenced org is owned by the caller.
 - [ ] **M2 — `signUp` leaks raw Supabase error text.** `signIn` deliberately genericises to
   "Incorrect email or password"; `signUp` returns `error.message` straight through, which can surface "User already registered" → account enumeration.
 Match signIn's treatment.